 2. Be Careful with Pop-ups

 Pop-ups often carry malvertising so blocking these can prevent accidental clicks on harmful content.
-Poper Blocker can address that with its 2 pop-up blocking features:
+Poper Blocker’s popup blocker feature addresses that with 2 pop-up blocking modes:

 block popups with poper blocker